Aeroluna/LunaCoopMod/README.md

 - Reduced visual scale of High Templar's Psionic Storm ability.
 - Increased visual scale of Psionic Storm impact effect.
 - Added Disruptor tint when firing and when on cooldown.
+- Fixed a bug causing Liberators to first decelerate when ordered to siege within their range.
+- Removed Blinding/Disabling Cloud impact visual from Nexuses (They don't even have a weapon anymore!).
+- Increased visibility of Blinding/Disabling Cloud impact visual on Planetaries.

 thanks Common Sense Balance.